 SPEND TIME ON THE FARM

 Kids of all ages will love classic fall activities like picking pumpkins and navigating corn mazes.
-Try your luck at navigating the corn maze at Maple Lane Farm or visit Paulus Farm Market for a full day of farm fun complete with friendly farm animals.
-This market has u-pick pumpkins, a large farm play area, a mini corn maze, and hayrides; or stop by Ashcombe Farm & Greenhouses, where everyone can enjoy the hay playground, corn crib, fall-inspired games, and a corn maze during their Fall Harvest Days.
+Try your luck at navigating the corn maze at Maple Lane Farm; visit Paulus Farm Market for u-pick pumpkins, a large farm play area, a mini corn maze, and hayrides; or stop by Ashcombe Farm & Greenhouses, where everyone can enjoy the hay playground, corn crib, fall-inspired games, and a corn maze during their Fall Harvest Days.